jkminder/dlab-runai-images/README.md

 ```

 I strongly recommend using the aliases provided by the installation script.
 See [RUNAI ALIASES](#runai-aliases).
 Should your shell not support aliases, use the [`submit.sh`](submit.sh) script (replace the binaries and ENVS in the file first).
+If you have successfully installed the runai aliases (check if `rl` works in your terminal), all of this gets much easier.
+Two examples:
+- A single interactive gpu job for 2h: `rsg jobname -- sleep 2h` (`rsg` is short for `runai submit -i runai-dlab-{GASPAR_USERNAME}-scratch:/mnt --interactive --gpu 1.0`)
+- An training job with 2 GPUs and 120G of RAM: `rs trainjobname --gpu 2.0 --memory 120G -- path/to/my/train/script --trainingargs` (`rs` is short for `runai submit -i runai-dlab-{GASPAR_USERNAME}-scratch:/mnt`
+These aliases also automatically deal with the correct name for the scratch partition.

 For a detailed instruction manual on the `runai submit` command, see [here](https://docs.run.ai/v2.9/Researcher/cli-reference/runai-submit/#-pvc-storage_class_namesizecontainer_mount_pathro).